kamp-placeholders/reservation/README.md

 # Reservation

 This project is focused on building out the front-end component of a local eateries reservation component.
-My particular focus was building out the Calendar and reservations module.
+My particular focus was building out the Calendar and Reservations module.

 ## Usage
 From within the root directoy